1973 All-Ireland Senior Camogie Championship

 The 1973 All-Ireland Senior Camogie Championship was the high point of the 1973 season.
 The championship was won by Cork who defeated Antrim by a single point margin in the final for their fourth successive success.
 The match drew an attendance of 4,000.

 Semi-finals

-Antrim seemed to have taken a firm grip of the semi-final when Chris O'Boyle, who had just come on as substitute, got a goal to put them seven points clear near the interval.
+Antrim seemed to have taken a firm grip of the semi-final when Chris Boyle, who had just come on as substitute, got a goal to put them seven points clear near the interval.
 This setback roused Wexford who retaliated with a well taken goal by Mary Sheil but still trailed by 1-5 to 1-1 at half time.
 Marking as far closer in the second half.